 Requirements for a Successful PMO

 As with any project, creating a PMO should be run like an initiating project, where a scope needs to be identified, requirements need to be defined and prioritized, and a comprehensive implementation/ execution plan carrying out the scope and the requirements must be developed.
-The following is not an exhaustive list of requirements for PMO creation and implementation, but it is what I call “must have” requirements if a PMO to start on the right track and achieve the organization’s objectives for its Project Management Office.
+The following is not an exhaustive list of requirements for PMO creation and implementation, but it is a set of must have” requirements for a PMO to start on the right track and achieve the organization’s objectives for its Project Management Office.